Prison Populations and the Census - FAQ

 - Q: If incarcerated people could vote, would they vote at home or prison?

 - A: They would vote by absentee ballot cast in their home district.
-The two states that allow prisoners to vote (Maine and Vermont), require them to vote by absentee ballot; states that have only recently disenfranchised prisoners (Massachusetts and Utah), also required the same absentee voting procedure.
+The two states that allow incarcerated people to vote (Maine and Vermont), require them to vote by absentee ballot; states that have only recently disenfranchised incarcerated people (Massachusetts and Utah), also required the same absentee voting procedure.
 Most states also have constitutional provisions stating that incarceration does not add or change a residence for voting purposes.
 (For more information, see Absentee Prisoner Voting in Maine and Vermont.)

 Additionally, people in jail often still have the right to vote, people in jail are required to vote absentee using their residential address.